Nearata/flarum-ext-twofactor/README.md

 ## Remove

-Disable the extension, click uninstall and run these command:
+Disable the extension, click uninstall and run these commands:

 ```sh
 composer remove nearata/flarum-ext-twofactor